-Only the people whose names appear on the Authorization for Release Form will be allowed to pick up your child.
+We ask you notify CCC if someone other than a parent/guardian will pick up your child.
+We will only release your child to individuals whose names appear on the Authorization for Release Form.
 If someone else will be coming, whether on a temporary or regular basis, we will need a signed note from you as well as a picture ID from the person picking up.
 In an emergency, phone calls are accepted.
+If you would like to change your authorizations during the year, please inform your Program Director.